mportesdev/SzT/README.rst

-This game is based on a sample demo whose repository can be found here:
+This game is a text adventure game in the Czech language.
+It is based on a sample demo whose repository can be found here:

 https://github.com/myrmica-habilis/cave-terror